OfficialKrisHass/Copper-Engine/Documentation/Guide/05 - Input.md

 }
 ```

 As you can see, it only uses the basic concepts we've already talked about.
-We simply check the state of the A D and add the speed multiplied by delta time to the x coordinate of the position.
+We simply check the state of the A and D keys and add the speed multiplied by delta time to the x coordinate of the position.

 Note that we subtract in the case the A key is held down.
 This is because to move to the left we need to make X go down, whereas to move to the right, we need to make X go up.

 Conratulations, you've just made an input system that may be used in a side-scroller game.
-I think you deserve to pat yourself on the back, whether you came up with your own
+I think you deserve to pat yourself on the back, whether you came up with it your own or used our solution.

 ## Input axes
 There is a way to simplify the above code, and that is using what Copper-Engine calls Input axes.

-An Input axis returns -1, 0 or 1 when a pair of two keys is held.
+An Input axis returns -1, 0 or 1 when a key out of a pair of two keys is held.
 And if you look closely into our code, we could use an axis that would return -1 when A is held, and 1 when D is held.
 Thankfully, Copper-Engine provides some built-in axes.

 Update your `OnUpdate()` function to this.